ExpediaDotCom/haystack/docs/docs/clients.md

       producer.topic: spans
 ```

-## Dispatchers

-A dispatcher is how the Agent communicates with a particular instance of a data sink.
-We offer two agents out of the box: one dispatcher communicates with Apache Kafka, and the second dispatcher communicates with AWS Kinesis.
-You must configure the Agent appropriately to use the appropriate Dispatcher(s) as described in the previous section.
-* WHAT GOES TO WHICH DISPATCHER, when you configure two?
-Everything to both?

-### Kafka dispatcher configuration
+#### Kafka dispatcher configuration

  The Apache Kafka dispatcher uses the Kafka Producer API to write span data to a Kafka topic.
 (A *topic* in Kafka is a stream of *records*.
 A *record* is a key, a value, and a timestamp.)
 The Haystack Agent uses the [TraceId](https://github.com/ExpediaDotCom/haystack-idl/blob/master/proto/span.proto) in each span object as the key, and the complete Span as the value.

-You must set the following configuration entries for the Producer config in your config file:
+You must set the following configuration file entries for the Kafka dispatcher in your config file:
-* `producer.topic` - The Kafka Topic for sharing span data.
+* `producer.topic` - The Kafka Topic ID for sharing span data.
 * `bootstrap.servers` - A list of host/port pairs for connecting to your Kafka cluster.

-You can specify other Kafka producer properties in the config file by placing them in the same section of the config file where the sample above puts the `bootstratp.servers` setting.
+You can specify other Kafka producer properties in the config file by placing them in the same section of the config file where the sample above puts the `bootstrap.servers` setting.

-### Kinesis dispatcher configuration
+#### Kinesis dispatcher configuration
 The Kinesis dispatcher uses the Amazon Kinesis Producer Library ([KPL](https://github.com/awslabs/amazon-kinesis-producer)), and requires the following configuration properties be set properly in order to work:

 a. `Region` - The AWS region where the Kinesis server is located.
 For example, 'us-west-2'.